 To make this recipe more diet-friendly…

-- To help lower the fat use a low-fat cheese or use less or omit it all together.
+- To help lower the fat use a low-fat cheese or use less or omit it altogether.
 You can also omit the olive oil for frying the venison if you use a copper pan.
 I use a Copper Gotham Steel™ Pan and I don’t have to add any oil whatsoever.
 You could also use a healthier tortilla with less fat or make your own.

 - To help lower the sodium use a salt alternative for the added salt in the recipe or maybe omit some or all of the added salt.
 Look for a low-sodium tortilla or make your own.
 You can also omit the tortilla.
 I know that is very untraditional–I mean, a quesadilla is not a quesadilla without a tortilla, but if you pile the venison as if it was on a tortilla, add green chilies and cheese, cover the pan and let it melt it’s so good!
 Additionally, use low-sodium cheese and green chiles.
 These changes will cut the sodium amount drastically.